yh1198015532/inet/tutorials/fingerprint/doc/renaming_module_parameter.rst

 ..
 This model change breaks ``tplx`` and even ``tlx`` fingerprints, thus indicating a regression.
    When we rename the ``forwarding`` parameter in Router to ``unicastForwarding``, the fingerprints pass.

+Now, the ``forwarding = true`` key in :ned:`Router` doesn't take effect in the router's submodules, and the router doesn't forward packets.
 This change causes the fingerprint tests/``tplx`` fingerprint tests to fail:

 ..
 TODO fail -> this is the same in all cases